14 Sep Cambodia Mine Action Centre

 Upon receiving approval, I was told to report to CMAC Unit 4 just outside of Siem Reap.
 Entering a clean lobby I heard someone on the phone behind an ajar door and waited.
 Somehow the DU manager, Saem Punrey, inside knew it was me, came out immediately, and upon shaking my hand managed to say, “I… am happy…you come here!” with sincere warmth and effort.
 He quickly summoned other staff.
 I was again shown around an exhibition room by the friendly deputy manager Kong Him Chuon who spoke some very basic English.
 There was some discussion among the manager and the deputy.
 Eventually they decided that the best thing was for them to pick me up from my hotel in their car the next morning at 7am.

 An official briefing was given in Khmer by team leader Om Chan Rom, roughly translated by Chuon, the deputy, to make sure I understood the procedure of the clearing, the meaning of the various coloured markers and signs, and all safety precautions.
 Om Chan Rom leads a team of 5 to clear area BS.CMAA.04066.A4.
-It is a total area of 17 hectares that will take them 6 months to clear.
+It is a total area of 17 hectares that will take them 6 months to investigate inch by inch.

 We set off on a 600m long walk over a tree lined red dirt road, which turned into a white sand track through a more barren landscape, under the blazing morning sun, with nothing but shrubs on either side.
 It wasn’t until I saw the first red sign with white skull and crossbones, that it hit me.
 This was a tall one, meaning: it is somewhere here.
 My sheltered tourist life so far had kept me in safe towns and on busy roads, but this was another, secretive and dangerous land altogether.
 Following the officers closely, I crossed a dry gully, and then spotted three men in safety vests and white helmets crouched by red tape that sectioned off the suspect area.

-Om Chan Rom came towards me with the safety vest and the helmet.
-The helmet was strapped tightly on the inside around my head.
+Om Chan Rom came towards me with a concerned look and a safety vest and helmet.
+The helmet and visor combo was strapped tightly on the inside around my head.
 He motioned for me to follow him and we set off towards one of the red skull and cross bones signs seen just by the red tape.
 This was a short one, meaning: here it is.
 Cocooned behind the vizor, my breathing inside the vizor was the only sound I could hear besides the soft crunch of soil under my feet.

-One of the men was cutting away shrubs nearby just inside the taped area.
-He then moved the first of two red yard sticks up away from the tape, about 50cm.
+One of the men was cutting away shrubs nearby just inside the taped area, with two horizontally placed red yard sticks in front of him.
+He then moved the first stick up away from the tape, about 50cm.
 Then his colleague went over the area between the two sticks with a metal detector.
 After only small reassuring blips were heard, the second red yard stick was then moved up to where the first one was.
 Done.
 Each step I took to the left or right behind the working officer, Om Chan Rom behind me moved with me to make sure I was not going to step anywhere I wasn’t supposed to.

 I had to stop filming for a moment in wonder.